 How to Replace a Power Brake Booster

-A power brake booster is designed
+A power brake

 to assist the driver in the effort to make braking the car easier.
 By using vacuum